 Illinois Humanities is flexible about this.
 In general, Illinois Humanities grants are paid out in one payment, and are active for one year.
 However, we are happy to discuss possibilities with you if an extension is required.

 Is this a one-time grants program?

 These are one-time grants.
 Illinois Humanities intends to offer Envisioning Justice grants again in 2021, and applicants are welcome to submit additional or repeat proposals again at that time.

 Can we apply to more than one of the Envisioning Justice grant categories?

 Yes, you can apply to more than one category, however, you will only be awarded one grant.
 Also, please be sure to pay attention to the geographic requirements for the Envisioning Justice Place-Based Grants and Justice Dialogue Grants.
 However, organizations from the specific communities for these grants are encouraged to apply for Envisioning Justice Action Grants for larger projects requiring more than $2,500 in funding support.

-If you are interested in learning more about the grants categories, the type of work that will be funded, and completing an application reach out to Tyreece Williams, Project Manager, Envisioning Justice, at firstname.lastname@example.org.
+If you are interested in learning more about the grants categories, commission opportunities, the type of work that will be funded, and completing an application reach out to Tyreece Williams, Project Manager, Envisioning Justice, at firstname.lastname@example.org.